swaptacular/swpt_accounts/protocol.rst

-   creation; 4) accont's configuration settings have not been updated for some time [#]_ ; 5) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from the server's database.
+   creation; 4) accont's configuration settings have not been updated for some time [#]_ ; 5) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from server's database.
 If those condition are not met, accounts SHOULD NOT be removed.
 When an account has been removed from the server's database, an `AccountPurge`_ message MUST be sent.

 negligible_amount : float
    The maximum amount that should be considered negligible.
 It MUST be